PhonologicalCorpusTools/CorpusTools/docs/source/environment_selection.rst

 edit the contents of this target.
 E.g., if you are doing a :ref:`phonological_search`, you can put the target(s) of the search here, and fill in the environment around them.
-On the other hand, if you are builiding an environment to be used with pairs of sounds, as in the :ref:`predictability_of_distribution` analysis, you will have specified the target pairs of sounds independently, and cannot edit the targets in the environment selection box.
+On the other hand, if you are building an environment to be used with pairs of sounds, as in the :ref:`predictability_of_distribution`, :ref:`mutual_information`, or :ref:`functional_load` analysis, you will have specified the target pairs of sounds independently, and cannot edit the targets in the environment selection box.
 In order to select a target in cases where it is editable, simply click on the central target box; a sound selection box will open.
 See :ref:`sound_selection` for details on how to use this function, but basically, sounds can be selected either by clicking on segments or by specifying feature values.
 Multiple sounds can be selected as the targets; each will be placed in the same surrounding environments.

 On either side of the central target rectangle, there is a "+" button.
 These allow you to add segments to either the left-hand or the right-hand